Home » Cardiovascular Health » Heart Disease Risk Factors » High Triglycerides

 Once your muscles have reached capacity for glycogen storage, any further excess then goes back to the liver once more where it is converted into triglycerides.
 Triglycerides are stored as fat, and your body has a high capacity to create areas in which to store it.

-The triglycerides that are not stored as fat can remain in the stream, and this can create complications.
+The triglycerides that are not stored as fat can remain in the blood stream, and this can create complications.
 Excess levels of triglycerides can cause the blood to thicken, giving it a sludgy consistency.
 This can increase the likelihood of blockage or clotting which could ultimately result in stroke or heart attack.

 It is therefore very important to monitor your triglyceride levels and keep them as low as possible.

-Lowering the level of triglycerides in your bloodstream can be an important factor in reducing your risk from heart disease.
+Lowering the level of triglycerides in your bloodstream can be an important factor in reducing your from heart disease.

 In addition, if you have high triglyceride levels in your bloodstream, they can ultimately contribute to a coronary blockage.
 Therefore, if your triglycerides levels are too high, there are some measures you should take to reduce them.